-William (Bill) L. Mills, IV is an attorney in the firm’s estate planning practice group.
+William (Bill) L. Mills, IV is a partner in the firm’s estate planning practice group.
 Bill’s practice focuses on providing individuals and families with comprehensive legal services for their estate, tax, and business planning needs.
 Bill represents clients in complex matters relating to estate planning, trust and estate administration, wealth transfer planning, and business succession planning.
 His practice also includes providing advice to business owners and entities on tax and organizational aspects of partnerships, S corporations, and limited liability companies.

 Bill has experience in designing and implementing sophisticated strategies to minimize estate, gift, generation-skipping, and income taxes and to provide for the protection and preservation of a family’s legacy assets.
 This experience includes the organization and funding of many types of family entities and irrevocable trusts, and the creative use of charitable gifts and life insurance to accomplish a family’s planning goals.
 Bill has successfully represented clients in audits of various wealth transfer techniques.